thindil/hunter/others/README.md

 * check.tcl          - script to run AdaControl check for the code. **Important:** run this script from the main project directory, not from here.
+* console.gpr        - GNAT project file used to check console version of the program with AdaControl